Having an empadronamiento in Spain is one of the most important paperwork you will need in this country.

 But watch out, the paperwork you are given runs out after 3 months, but you will only need to renew it if you need for anything, i.e buying a property, changing ownership of a car, etc.

-If you have no need to renew it for anything, you will probably receive a letter after 2 years asking you to pop in to the town hall to just assure them you are still at the same property.
+If you do not need to renew it for anything, you will probably receive a letter after 2 years asking you to pop into the town hall to just assure them you are still at the same property.

 Over the years, a few people have left the country and not let the town hall know, so there were still many people that were still on the system, even if they weren't living here.
-So now they make sure, specially us brits, that we check in on them every now and then.
+So now they make sure, especially us Brits, that we check in on them now and then.

 Although the paperwork runs out after 3 months, don't worry, you will still be on the system.
 Just if you do change address, make sure you inform them.